jazzband/wagtailmenus/docs/source/overview.rst

 =======================================================================================

-Extend the ``wagtailmenus.models.MenuPage`` model instead of the usual ``wagtail.wagtailcore.models.Page`` model to create your custom page types, and gain a couple of extra fields that will allow you to configure certain pages to appear again alongside their children in multi-level menus.
+Extend the ``wagtailmenus.models.MenuPage`` model instead of the usual ``wagtail.core.models.Page`` model to create your custom page types, and gain a couple of extra fields that will allow you to configure certain pages to appear again alongside their children in multi-level menus.
 Use the menu tags provided, and that behaviour will remain consistent in all menus throughout your site.
 To find out more,